mtth/layer2/doc/api.md

 + `timeout` {Number} Timeout in milliseconds after which to close the stream.
   [default: `0`]

-Note that depending on when this is called, a few more packets might be emitted before the stream actually closes (this number is guaranteed to be lower than the capture's batch size).
+Note that depending on when this is called, a few more frames might be emitted before the stream actually closes (this number is guaranteed to be lower than the capture's batch size).